How to monitor snapshot deletion using esxtop command

 6. Enter the Group World ID (value from GID column).

-7. And press Enter.
+7. Press Enter.

-8. Make a note of the World ID (ID column) of the virtual machine on which Snapshot consolidation task is running.
+8. Make a note of the World ID (ID column) of the virtual machine on which the Snapshot consolidation task is running.

 9. Type u to display the disk device statistics.